In this post, we give you 15 good reasons why you should write poetry.

 It is true that many of these are applicable of all writing, but I hope that I have convinced you that poems are valuable.
 It would be awesome if you would like to join us for this new adventure.

-Look out for details about the 12 Poems Challenge in tomorrow’s post.
+Look out for details about the 12 Poems Challenge and read my Poetry 101 Series:

 by Mia Botha